Paleoindians

 1801 Bridge Restoration

 The Cromlings bring in the Dry Stone Conservancy to restore the north abutment of the 1801 Bridge.
+A perpetual easement was established with the Preservation Trust of Tennessee.

 Old Town Heritage Project

-Tracy and Bill Frist begin the Old Town Heritage Project in partnership with Middle Tennessee State University and Professor Kevin Smith to add to the limited body of knowledge of what is today known about ancient civilizations in Middle Tennessee.
+Tracy and Bill Frist begin the Old Town Heritage Project in partnership with Middle Tennessee State University and Professor Kevin Smith to add to the growing body of knowledge of what is today known about ancient civilizations in Middle Tennessee.

 Thomas Brown House Restoration